Phenomenological Aspects of Lee-Wick QED: Photon Self-energy and The LW Uehling Potential

 \section{Photon Self-energy and The LW Uehling Potential}

 In this section, we will compute the photon self-energy in LW QED and use the result to calculate the modification to the electric potential (i.e. the Uehling potential) and the Lamb shift.
+These calculations were done in \cite{Turcati:2016aog} for QED with a higher photon derivative operator, i.e., adding the operator $-\frac{1}{4M_{A}^{2}}F_{\mu\nu} \Box F^{\mu\nu}$, which only includes the higher-order \textit{ordinary} derivative.
+This is different from our case where we include the higher-order \textit{covariant} derivatives in both the photon and the fermion sectors, which modify the interaction vertex in addition to the propagators.
+Thus, our results are different from theirs.

 To compute the self-energy, we note that the Feynman rules obtained from the higher derivative LW Lagrangian give rise to two diagrams as shown in Fig. (\ref{fig4}).
-The diagram on the R.H.S. is the same as the photon self-energy we find in local QED, whereas the one on the L.H.S is novel and arises from the expansion of the covariant derivatives in the LW term.
-A quick calculation of this diagram in the higher-derivative formalism shows that the amplitude $\sim M_Q^2$, and since we need to restore the local results in the limit $M_Q \rightarrow \infty$, we need to set the renormalization condition such that this diagram vanishes.
+The diagram on the R.H.S. is the same as the photon self-energy we find in ordinary QED, whereas the one on the L.H.S is novel and arises from the expansion of the covariant derivatives in the LW term.
+A quick calculation of this diagram in the higher-derivative formalism shows that the amplitude $\sim M_Q^2$, and since we need to restore the SM results in the limit $M_Q \rightarrow \infty$, we need to set the renormalization condition such that this diagram vanishes.
 Thus, only the second diagram contributes to the self-energy.

 As shown in Section \ref{sec:2}, it is more convenient to use the auxiliary field formalism to calculate loops.
-The auxiliary field formalism introduces two LW Dirac fermions that we label $Q'$ and $Q''$.
+The auxiliary field formalism introduces two LW Dirac fermions that we label as $Q$.
 Thus, the second diagram actually represents 3 contributions: One with the ordinary fermion running in the loop, and the other 2 with the LW fermions running in the loop.
 The contribution of each diagram is given by

-where $M_1 = m$ is the mass of the ordinary fermion, $M_2 =iM_Q$ and $M_3 = -iM_Q$ are the masses of the LW fermions, and it's easy to see that gauge-invariance is preserved.
+where $M_1 = m$ is the mass of the ordinary fermion, $M_2 =M_Q$ and $M_3 =-M_Q$ are the masses of the LW fermions, and it's easy to see that gauge-invariance is preserved.
 All 3 contributions modify the photon self-energy, which can be expressed as

 where the renormalized 2-point function is given by